JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 # Need for Speed World NRZ Guide

+Need for Speed World NRZ (NightRiderz) is a fan-made revival of the classic Need for Speed World, offering players an enhanced experience with new features, events, and customization options.
+This guide is designed to help both new and experienced players navigate the game, maximize their rewards, and master advanced techniques also gives me a place to put notes and interesting information.

+## Starter redeem codes

+Redeem in [nightriderz.world](https://nightriderz.world/) from `Profile Icon > 'Redeem Code'`

+- `YTBR-MRJC-KYT1-3DG9`: Toyota Supra + $500k
+- `YTBE-LPR1-PP3R-24GG`: Viper SRT 10 - Elite Edition
+- `MZA5-J6ZE-LPRI-PPER`: 4500 SpeedBoost (Must be under level 10)

 ## Leveling Up

 Leveling up in NRZ has a some general rules as to how payouts are made in events: